Stoker 1st Class

 21

-Ernest was born on 4 March 1895 at Mongeham (Eastry), Kent the 5th child of Richard and Jane (nee Upton) Ellender.
-With 5 brothers and 2 sisters, Maurice Richard (1885), Arthur John (1897), Philip Daniel (1890), Eliza Jane (1893), Emily Francis (1897), Richard (1899) and Frederick (1901) completing the family unit.
-Younger brother Richard joined the Royal Navy in 1915 serving on surface ships before being “invalided” out in December 1927 on a medical discharge.
+Ernest was born on 4 March 1895 at Mongeham (Eastry), Kent the 5th child of Richard and Jane (née Upton) Ellender.
+5 brothers and 2 sisters, Maurice Richard (1885), Arthur John (1897), Philip Daniel (1890), Eliza Jane (1893), Emily Francis (1897), Richard (1899) and Frederick (1901) completed the family unit.
+Younger brother Richard joined the Royal Navy in 1915 serving on surface ships before being invalided out in December 1927 on a medical discharge.

-E37 departed Harwich on the morning of 30 November 1916 in company with E54 for patrol areas in the North Sea.
+E37 departed Harwich on the morning of 30 November 1916 in company with HMS E54 for patrol areas in the North Sea.
 At 2300 that evening E54 was rocked by a violent shock wave and it was later thought this was E37 having struck a mine.
 Nothing else was heard from E37 and there were no survivors from her 30 man crew.

 Ernest Ellender, Stoker 1c, Service Number K19308 aged 21 years “Crossed The Bar” with 29 of his shipmate’s.